Cheranga/LetsDoIt/src/ToDo.Api/Readme.md

         .And(response => { response.Result.Should().BeOfType<NoContent>(); });
 ```

 There are some striking differences with this approach.

 * The `Arrange`, `Act`, and the `Assertions` have been separated
-* Multiple "arrange" sections, and "assert" sections can be written using the fluent API syntax
+* Multiple "arrange" sections, and "assert" sections can be written using a fluent approach
-* Arranged data, are passed to the `Act` section as function parameter
+* Arranged data is passed to the `Act` section as a function parameter
-* All the "arranged" data, and the "act response/s" are passed to the "Assert" section for assertions
+* All the "Arranged" data, and the "Act/s" are passed to the "Assert" section for assertions

 > **Note:**
 >
-> Please refer the other tests for the `Operations` class with and without using `Bunsen Burner`.
+> Please refer to the other tests for the `Operations` class with and without using `Bunsen Burner`.
 >

 ### Integration tests of the `GetAll` endpoint

-In here we are using `Microsoft.AspNetCore.Mvc.Testing` to set up integration tests.
+Here we are using `Microsoft.AspNetCore.Mvc.Testing` to set up integration tests using Test server, and we'll be using

-We'll be using the `behavioural` pattern in here.
+the `behavioural` pattern.

 When testing this,

 * We'll need to inject an in-memory database implementation
 * We'll need to call the endpoint twice, to check whether it uses the distributed cache